-So, you would like to commission a portrait painting
+So, you would like your portrait painted

 …but you’re not sure where to start.
-Commissioning a portrait should be an enjoyable and rewarding experience, and need not be an expensive luxury.
+Commissioning a portrait painting should be an enjoyable and rewarding experience, and need not be an expensive luxury.
 It is a collaborative exercise where you should feel fully involved in the creative process.

-What is a portrait?
+So what is a portrait?

 How to find a portrait artist